 When working with adolescents as a counsellor, confidante or mentor, you are not always prepared for the often highly sensitive nature of the information with which you are confronted.
-This course introduces basic theory and practical counselling skills to help you meet the various needs of young people.
+This program introduces basic theory and practical counselling skills to help you meet the various needs of young people.

 - Key factors in adolescent counselling

 - Adolescent development - biological, psychological and cognitive

 - Challenges of adolescence - sleep, peer groups, alcohol and drugs and the internet

 - Risk factors and protective factors for adolescence

 - Mental health issues including anxiety, depression and suicide

 - Micro skills of counselling - what to say

 - Ethical issues in counselling adolescents

 - Self care and burnout prevention for counsellors